 The Reference Collection

 The zooarchaeology lab holds a large collection of modern, paleontological, archaeological and replicated skeletal material.
-Western North American animals, both coastal and marine, are represented.
+Western North American animals, both coastal and marine, are well represented, along with many other regions of the world.
 We also have some replica human material and human evolution casts.

 Electronic catalogs of these collections are updated regularly and can be accessed upon request.
 We are more than happy to help you gain access to the materials you need either remotely or on location; please email for more information and to arrange access.